simply-nicky/cbc/README.md

 # Convergent gaussian beam crystallography project
-Simulation for convergent gaussian beam diffration on a crystalline sample written in Python.
+Simulation for convergent beam diffration on a crystalline sample written in Python.
 Code is compatible with Python 2.X and 3.X.

 For more information regarding the theory behind this see [the article written by Prof. Henry Chapman](https://e-reports-ext.llnl.gov/pdf/314988.pdf).

 ## compilation

-It's a package called cbc, with which you can program the simulation.
+It's a package called cbc, with which you can conduct a diffraction simulation.
 See usage examples: [go to cbc structure](#cbc-structure)

 Required dependencies: